-When it was first announced in July 2018 that acclaimed character actor Joaquin Phoenix had been officially cast as Batman’s arch nemesis the Joker in an upcoming standalone movie, reactions among much of the fanbase echoed similar responses to the casting of both Heath Ledger, who would go on to earn a posthumous Academy Award for the role in 2009 and Michael Keaton who, despite strong criticism against an actor known for comedy landing the lead as Batman, would come to refine the caped crusader in Tim Burton’s 1989 summer blockbuster.
+When it was first announced in July 2018 that acclaimed character actor Joaquin Phoenix had been officially cast as Batman’s arch nemesis the Joker in an upcoming standalone movie, reactions among much of the fanbase echoed similar responses to the casting of both Heath Ledger, who would go on to earn a posthumous Academy Award for the role in 2009 and Michael Keaton who, despite strong criticism against an actor known for comedy landing the lead as Batman, would come to define the caped crusader in Tim Burton’s 1989 summer blockbuster.

 Even as a teaser image was released released a couple of months later, showing how Phoenix intended on approaching the role, the reaction from fans of the comics and earlier cinematic adaptations was anything but promising.
 Yet the actor himself was not to blame.
 After DC and Warner Bros. had failed so spectacularly with the Joker in 2016’s Suicide Squad and their attempt at an extended universe to rival Marvel’s had proved to be problematic at best, anticipation for yet another revival of the Joker was met with apprehension.